The main screen of the PIT is shown below. It is divided into three main sections:

 Target brightnesses for sidereal targets are entered by selecting the "Magnitudes" tab (above right).
 Select the bandpass and then enter the brightness and the system.
 The default system is Vega magnitudes, the other options are AB magnitudes and Janskys.

 Coordinates for non-sidereal targets are entered in an ephemeris.
 Selecting "Non-Sidereal" from the Type options reveals an ephemeris table with columns for RA, Dec, UTC, and magnitude.
 Entering a target name and either pressing the 'Return' key or the 'Lookup' button will initiate an ephemeris query from the NASA/JPL Horizons service.
 First, you must select the Horizons target type (Comet, Asteroid, or Major Body) as in the Observing Tool (below, left).
-If the object is found in the database then the ephemeris is downloaded and placed in the table (below, right) .
+You may need to disambigulate multiple matches.
+If the object is found in the database then the ephemeris is downloaded and placed in the table.
+The specific Horizons desgination is also shown (below, right) .

 Add a new ephemeris entry by clicking on the green "+".
 Delete an entry by selecting it and then clicking on the red "X".
 Double click on a line in the table to edit the UT date, RA, Dec, and magnitude (below).
 For manual entry we recommend using 0hr UT on the date entered.
 A non-sidereal target input file (see below) can be used to enter arbitrary UTC times